Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Related Work

 \section{Related Work}

 \textbf{Compositional zero-shot learning (CZSL).} Prior works in CZSL can be broadly divided into two main streams.
-One main stream is to learn representations of compositions in a joint space.
-SymNet \citep{2020_Li_CVPR_SymNet} proposes to learn symmetry property in compositions.
-Co-CGE \citep{2022_Mancini_PAMI_CoCGE} leverages a Graph Convolutional Neural Network to learn compositional representations.
-The other main stream aims at disentangling visual representations of primitives to reduce composition learning into primitive learning.
-SCEN \citep{Li_2022_CVPR_SCEN} leverages contrastive loss to excavate discriminative prototypes of primitives.
-OADis \citep{2022_Saini_CVPR_OADis} disentangles primitives by affinity modules.
-CANet \citep{2023_Wang_CVPR_CANET} learns conditional attribute conditioned on the recognized object and the input image.

-More recent works \citep{2023_Saini_ICLR_CSP, 2023_Lu_CVPR_DFSP, 2024_Huang_CVPR_Troika} focus on leveraging the encyclopedic knowledge of pretrained vision-language models (VLM), such as Contrastive Language-Image Pre-training (CLIP) \citep{2021_Radford_ICML_CLIP} and Context Optimization (CoOp) \citep{Zhou_2022_CVPR_Coop}, to encode and align images and texts.
+One main stream is learning visual representations and textual labels of compositions in a joint space.
+SymNet~\cite{2020_Li_CVPR_SymNet} aims to learn the symmetry property in compositions.
+Co-CGE~\cite{2022_Mancini_PAMI_CoCGE} leverages a graph convolutional neural network to learn composition representations.
+The other main stream aims at disentangling visual representations of primitives to reduce composition learning to primitive learning.
+SCEN~\cite{2022_Li_CVPR_SCEN} leverages contrastive loss to excavate discriminative prototypes of primitives.
+CANet~\cite{2023_Wang_CVPR_CANET} learns the conditional attribute conditioned on the recognized object and the input image.
+More recent works~\cite{2023_Saini_ICLR_CSP,2023_Lu_CVPR_DFSP,2024_Huang_CVPR_Troika} leverage the encyclopedic knowledge of pre-trained vision-language models (VLM) like CLIP~\cite{2021_Radford_ICML_CLIP} to encode and align images and texts.

 \textbf{Large language model (LLM).} LLMs have realized significant advancements thanks to the scaling up of training data and the increase in the number of parameters.
-Early models, such as BERT \citep{2019_devlinACL_bert} and GPT-2 \citep{2019_Radford_Arxiv_GPT2}, initially exhibit strong capabilities in understanding and generating human-like language.
-Subsequently, GPT-3 \citep{2020_Brown_NIPS_GPT3} and LLaMA \citep{2023_touvron_arxiv_llama} demonstrate great breakthroughs across numerous language benchmarks.
-Moreover, by performing instruction fine-tuning on LLM, ChatGPT \citep{2022_Ouyang_NIPS_chatgpt} and Vicuna \citep{2023_Vicuna, 2023_NIPS_Vicuna} are able to comprehend and follow human instructions better.
+Early models, such as GPT-2~\cite{2019_Radford_Arxiv_GPT2}, initially exhibit strong capabilities in understanding and generating human-like language.
+Subsequently, GPT-3~\cite{2020_Brown_NIPS_GPT3} and LLaMA~\cite{2023_touvron_arxiv_llama} demonstrate great breakthroughs across numerous language benchmarks.